AntonC9018/Hopper_University_Paper/paper.md

 Here is [a simple example of a sequence][34].
 Let's go over it.

-So, this sequence represents the AI of a simple skeleton (zombie).
+So, this sequence represents the AI of a simple skeleton (in Necrodancer it would be a skeleton, in our game it's a zombie).
 The idea is to have the enemy move or attack the player every second turn.
 So it would attack in one turn, skip the other, attack, skip, etc.

 We specify an action for the first step of the algorithm as the composition of attacking and moving by writing `action = Compose(Attacking.Action, Moving.Action)`.
-This means first the action of attacking will be tried and, if it does not succeed, moving will be tried.
+This means first the action of attacking would be tried and, if it does not succeed, moving would be tried.

-On the line `movs = Movs.Basic` we say that the direction will be selected according to the `Basic` movs algorithm.
+On the line `movs = Movs.Basic` we say that the direction would be selected according to the `Basic` movs algorithm.
 This means attacking or moving in an orthogonal direction towards the player.

 The second step in the sequence represents doing nothing.